tymiles003/mapotempo-web/README.md

 Delayed job (background task) can be activated by setting `Mapotempo::Application.config.delayed_job_use = true` it's allow asynchronous running of import geocoder and optimization computation.

-`Mapotempo::Application.config.trace_osrm_url` point on public [OSRM](http://project-osrm.org) API but matrix computation heavily discouraged on it.
+Default configuration point on public [OSRM](http://project-osrm.org) API but matrix computation heavily discouraged on it.
 So point on your own instance.

 Initialization
 ==============